Mercury13/unicodia-sesh/svg-my/rationale.md

 - 1401E: canal does not have curved lines
 - 14021: consistency, after other P1’s
 - 14023: consistency, after other P1’s
-- 14026: consistency, after 22
+- 14026: consistency, after 22: THREE HUNDRED
-- 14048: greatly simplified, removed self-intersection on margin of error: THREE HUNDRED
+- 14048: greatly simplified, removed self-intersection on margin of error
 - 14049: greatly simplified, removed self-intersection on margin of error
 - 1403A: other hull, same plant (but a bit shorter)
 - 1404A: greatly simplified, removed touching curves